newcontext-oss/pcap2stix/README.md

 Valid Traffic Light Protocol (TLP) levels are `white`, `green`, `amber`, and `red`.

 ### mapping.txt
-These commands should be run when setting up the Elasticsearch instance to force nanosecond precision on the `created`, `first_seen`, and `last_seen` timestamps when they are imported.
+Miscellaneous commands to properly set up the Elasticsearch database.
+This forces nanosecond precision on the `created`, `first_seen`, and `last_seen` timestamps when they are imported in to Elasticsearch.

 Copyright &copy; 2019, 2020 - New Context Services, Inc.